NannyML/nannyml/docs/how_it_works/data_reconstruction.rst

 .. image:: ../_static/butterfly-scatterplot.svg

-The plot shows that the univariate distribution of features `f1` and `f2` are unchanged.
-Indeed using NannyML to compute and plot the univariate drift statistics produces the following results:
+The plot shows that the univariate distribution of features `feature1` and `feature2` are unchanged.
+With blue color you can see the original distribution of the two features and with red color you can see the resulting distribution after we have applied our transformation.
+Using NannyML to compute and plot the univariate drift statistics shows that on the individual feature level no changes are visible:

 .. code-block:: python